How to Choose a Good Blog Name (11 Practical Tips)

 Go for a blog name that is short, catchy, and easy to remember and spell.

-While it may not always be possible to fit all these 4 criteria, it’s important though to consider them all when going through the process of choosing a blog name.
+While it may not always be possible to fit all these 4 criteria, it’s important to consider them all when going through the process of choosing a blog name.

 Ultimately, you want people to be able to find you on the Internet.
 A short and catchy name definitely helps with that.
 A long and boring name simply doesn’t stick in people’s minds.